sruthiravindra/wordofmouth/README.md

 From within the [ContactRequestCard.js](/src/features/users/ContactRequestCard.js) component, the current user has the option to approve or decline a contact request.
 Both the 'Approve' and 'Decline' buttons dispatch the updateRequest thunk from the [requestsSlice.js](/src/features/requests/requestsSlice.js) file - the only difference is if the status is 'Approved' or 'Declined'.
 The thunk sends a PUT request to the server endpoint 'requests/:requestId' and updates the specified request's status from 'Pending' to either 'Approved' or 'Declined'.
 Both the to and from users' profile ids are added to each other's contacts arrays.
 After the thunk has been fulfilled, the state.requests.requestsArray is filtered to remove the request which was just approved or declined.

 ### Worker Profile Page
+From the Worker Search Page, the user can click on the name/rating of any worker card to navigate to the [WorkerProfilePage.js](/src/pages/WorkerProfilePage.js) at the route of 'worker/:profileId'.
+This is essentially an expanded version of the worker card, which includes any worker-uploaded images, a full list of the worker's reviews, and the option to leave a review for the worker.
+The id is extracted with react-router-dom useParams(), and a React useEffect executes when the component is first rendered to dispatch the redux thunk fetchUser, located in [usersSlice.js](/src/features/users/usersSlice.js).
+The thunk sends a GET request to the server endpoint 'profiles/:profileId'.
+The server uses the id to find the worker's profile and send it back in the response body.
+The fetchUser.fulfilled reducer stores the retrieved profile in state.users.workerProfile.
+Back in WorkerProfilePage.js, the worker is retrieved with a Redux useSelector and displayed on the page.

 ### Add Review
+From the worker's profile page, there's a button at the bottom called 'Add Review'.
+When a user clicks on this button, the [ReviewForm.js](/src/features/reviews/ReviewForm.js) modal appears.
+The form is controlled with the Formik library and validated with [validateReviewForm.js](/src/utils/validateReviewForm.js).
+When the 'Submit' button is clicked, the addReview thunk action is dispatched from [reviewsSlice.js](/src/features/reviews/reviewsSlice.js).
+The thunk sends a POST request to the 'reviews' endpoint in the server.
+The server creates the review document and sends a response back to the thunk.
+The addReview.fulfilled reducer sets the slice's isLoading state to false, pushes the new review to state.reviews.reviewsArray, and recalculates the worker's rating average.
+Since the [ReviewList.js](/src/features/reviews/ReviewList.js) component pulls its data from state.reviews.reviewsArray, the new review will appear on the page without an additional call to fetchReviews.

+### Calculate Rating When Review is Posted
+ The addReview.fulfilled reducer in [reviewsSlice.js](/src/features/reviews/reviewsSlice.js) sets the slice's isLoading to false, pushes the new review to state.reviews.reviewsArray, and calculates the worker's new rating average.
+It stores this value in state.reviews.ratingAverage.
+In the [ReviewForm.js](/src/features/reviews/ReviewForm.js) component, a useEffect will run whenever this ratingAverage changes.
+This is acheived with an additional variable called ratingChange, which is set to boolean true/false depending on if it matches the rating which is currently stored in state.users.workerProfile.
+If the ratingChange variable is true, the updateWorkerProfile thunk is dispatched with the new average in [usersSlice.js](/src/features/users/usersSlice.js).
+In the thunk, a PUT request is sent to the server endpoint 'profiles/:profileId'.
+The server updates the specified profile document, and returns the updated document.
+The updateWorkerProfile.fulfilled reducer then stores the updated profile in state.users.workerProfile.
+Back in WorkerProfilePage.js, the profile data is pulled from the Redux state so the most up-to-date value is displayed.

 # Future Features